 “If you look at India, the Middle East or Latin American countries, people add a lot of variety in their baby food.
 Using a variety of spices to make food taste good will expand the child’s palate, and also cut down on the sugar and salt that we often use to make foods taste better.”Sheth, V. 2013.
 5 Experts Answer: Is It OK to Give Babies Spicy Food?
 LiveScience.

 What Veggies Go Into Vegetable Croquettes?

 You can make croquettes with most vegetables, so have a dig around your fridge and see what you have on hand.
 I would stay away from anything with high water content such as squash or tomatoes because you could end up in a mushy mess.
 The recipe I offer below uses potato, carrot, mushroom, onions and brocolli.
 A colorful mix which works wonderfully.

 Get ready to get your hands messy!
-Once all the veggies are cooked, mixed and spiced, you’re going to roll and form the croquette shapes in your hands.
+Once all the veggies are cooked, mixed and spiced, you’re going to form the croquette shapes in your hands.
 Don’t be too precious with the shape, they look prettier once breaded!
-I find keeping my hands moist helps with sticky overload.
+I find keeping my hands moist helps with the sticky texture.
 I’ll rinse my hands every so often during the process to make it easier.

 Baking the Croquettes

-I fully cook the spiced vegetable croquettes, even if I’m going to freeze.
-I have experimented with freezing before the final bake but they are too soft and require the crispy breaded casing to hold together until frozen.
-I pre-brown the breadcrumbs in a pan to get the lovely golden color to the coating, but this wouldn’t be necessary if you are using Italian breadcrumbs rather than panko or homemade breadcrumbs (I use panko).
+Fully cook the vegetable croquettes, even if you’re going to freeze them.
+I have experimented with freezing before baking but they are too soft and lose their shape.
+I pre-brown the breadcrumbs in a pan to get a lovely golden color to the coating, but this wouldn’t be necessary if you are using Italian breadcrumbs rather than panko or homemade breadcrumbs (I use panko).

 - 2 large potatoes